paguerre3/kubeops/README.md

 <img src="https://github.com/paguerre3/kubeops/blob/main/support/2-pod-communication-svc.PNG" width="48%" height="30%">

 - External type of Service exposes the IP of the Node which isn't practical, e.g. http://ip:port.
 A better solution is exposing the domain name using a secured protocol, e.g. https://my-app.com
-- INGRESS is the component resposible for forwardng the communication between the domain of the appication and the service that holds the permanent ip address of the containerized appllication
+- INGRESS is the component resposible for forwardng the communication between the domain of the appication and the service that holds the permanent ip address of the containerized application.
+In other words, it routes the traffic
 <img src="https://github.com/paguerre3/kubeops/blob/main/support/3-pod-communication-ingress.PNG" width="48%" height="30%">

 - usually containerized application configurations are built within the application as properties, e.g. data base URL usually specified inside properties of the custom application that comunicates with the data base, i.e. if there is a change of the data base endpoint a rebuild/new-push-into-repo/new-pull-from-repo of the application image that uses it is required+restart